rehypejs/rehype-format/readme.md

 This package is a [unified][] ([rehype][]) plugin to format whitespace in HTML.
 In short, it works as follows:

-* collapse all existing white space to either a line ending or a single space
+* collapse all existing whitespace to either a line ending or a single space
 * remove those spaces and line endings if they do not contribute to the document
 * inject needed line endings